 On Easter Monday 24th April 1,000 Irish men and women from the Irish Citizen Army and Irish Volunteers attempted to overthrow the British from Dublin and announce the Proclamation of the Irish Republic.
 They knew their chances of beating the British was slim and if caught their punishment would be brutal but still, their determination for an independent Ireland was strongly held.

 The rebels took command of specific buildings across the city.
 They took over the GPO in O’Connell Street, which became their Head Quarters, and flew the new flag of the republic at full mast with the United Irishman flag replacing the British Union flag.

-At 12:45, Padraig Pearse stood outside the GPO in Dublin city centre with a single armed guard and read the Irish Proclamation of Independence.
-The Irish rebels had also attempted raiding the British arsenal in Phoenix Park and also Dublin castle and failed, but they did manage to cut British communications for sometime.
+At 12:45, Padraig Pearse stood outside the GPO in Dublin city center with a single armed guard and read the Irish Proclamation of Independence.
+The Irish rebels had also attempted raiding the British arsenal in Phoenix Park and also Dublin castle and failed, but they did manage to cut British communications for some time.
 However, Dublin castle did get word to other forts and London for the need of reinforcements against the rebellion.

 Many street battles were taking place with the Irish rebels being successful in their attacks but British presence was growing fast as troops had been drafted in from all surrounding areas.
 Casualties were high with over 200 British forces being killed in outposts manned by determined rebels.

 By Tuesday over 4,000 British forces had moved into a strategic format around Dublin city attacking the rebel strongholds and secured Dublin Castle among other buildings.
 The British numbers grew and by Friday, approximately 20,000 men were fighting against the 1,600 Irish rebels.